 If you have lost someone or something precious and are struggling to cope, or if you find you are unable to participate in your usual daily activities after an extended period of time, or if you are unsure whether what you’re experiencing is “normal”, you are likely to benefit from consulting a therapist who you can confide in and learn some healthy coping strategies from.

-Grief counselling can help with any sort of loss, whether society validates the grief or not.
+Grief counselling or grief therapy can help with any sort of loss, whether society validates the grief or not.

 If you are struggling with the following symptoms over a prolonged period, you are likely to benefit from grief counselling:

 - Intense sadness and emotional pain that feels overwhelming